01

 AgentScan was created to solve a specific production gap: sites that rank well for humans but fail basic machine-readable expectations for autonomous agents.
-Our goal is to make that gap measurable and fixable.
+Our goal is to make that gap measurable and fixable in the hands of engineering teams.

 We intentionally keep the default profile focused and operational.
 Instead of broad, generic audits, we validate the checks most likely to affect whether an agent can discover your content and consume it correctly in real-world workflows.